Correct Sizing of Air Conditioning Units

-When talking about size in this case, what we mean isn’t the dimensions or weight of your air conditioning unit, but rather the tonnage.
+When talking about ac size in this case, what we mean isn’t the dimensions or weight of your air conditioner, but rather the tonnage.
 Tonnage refers to the amount of cooling that the air conditioner provides for the space in which it’s installed.
 There are a number of factors to take into consideration when calculating the tonnage needed to cool your space, and generally it’s best left to the professionals.
-A professional HVAC technician will look at not only your home’s square footage, but also the type of insulation you have.
+A professional heating and cooling technician will look at not only your home’s square footage, but also the type of insulation you have.
 They will also factor in the number of people living in the household, the number of doors and windows in the home, and the number of appliances that give off heat.

-A bigger air conditioning system is not always better – it can lead to a humid interior and high electricity bills.
+A bigger cooling system is not always better – it can lead to a humid interior and high electricity bills.
 Would you like to learn more about the different types of air conditioners and how to choose the best one for your home or business?
 Call Jon Wayne Heating and Air today at 414-831-9500 for more information.
 With 2 locations in Springfield and Mt Vernon, our team of experienced AC technicians are the ones people across southwest Missouri have relied upon for decades.

 When shopping around for a new system, we know price is often an important factor.
 Of course, there is more to finding the right AC than just size and cost.
 Learn about the 5 Things to Considering when Replacing your AC Unit.